ryan-lingle/bcoin-payment-channels/README.md

 Bcoin (Payment Channels)
 ========================

 Mock Implementation of Payment Channels built on top of the Bcoin node.
-For learning purposes only, not to be used on mainnet.
+For learning purposes only, **not to be used on mainnet**.

 Run the Lnb Server:
 -------------------